IvanGranero/pktAnalyzer/README.md

 # pktLogger

-The pktLogger repository by IvanGranero is a tool for logging and analyzing network packets.
-It uses the `scapy` library to capture and inspect packets on a network interface.
-The repository includes several Python scripts, each handling different aspects of packet logging and analysis:
+The pktLogger repository by IvanGranero is a tool for logging and analyzing CAN bus and Ethernet data efficiently.
-# pktLogger

-pktLogger is a tool for logging and analyzing CAN bus data efficiently.
 This project supports various file formats and provides real-time analysis capabilities.

 ## Table of Contents
 - [Features](#features)